Cyber-Chic/prettycoinz/README.md

 ---
 > [!IMPORTANT]
 > **DISCLAIMER:** This is a personal creative study.
 Benchmarks are internal and proprietary.
-This does not constitute financial advice. *“I want to live as though I traveled back in time...
-To this very moment.
-And take in all the beauty I couldn’t see the first time around.”*
+This does not constitute financial advice.